wolfnfox/reference-code-samples/ts/graphql/README.md

-# (GraphQL Reference) GraphQL Server using Apollo + Prism
+# (GraphQL Reference) GraphQL Server using Apollo + Prisma

-This is a refence example for a GraphQL server using @apollo/server and prisma ORM.
+This is a reference example for a GraphQL server using @apollo/server and prisma ORM.